B-Acharya/rppg-gui/README.md

 - Face detection using OpenCV Haar cascades
 - Green channel extraction for rPPG

+## TODO

+- adding other methods such as CHROM and POS
+- Maybe adding TS-CAN ?
+- Functionality to select the method before processing begins

 ## 📦 Installation

 This project uses [`uv`](https://github.com/astral-sh/uv) for dependency management.